niuus/Snes9xRX/README.md

 ## UPDATE HISTORY

+[5.3.0 - September 28, 2022]
+* Upgraded Satellaview (BS-X) engine to latest Snes9x to date.
+This furthers up the game compatibility, by making use of the Satellaview BIOS.
+Though the file is optional, you'll want to use it for titles that make exclusive use of its functions.
+Some of the titles now playable are:
+- BS Fire Emblem: Akaneia Saga (Episodes 1 to 4)
+- Chou Aniki - Bakuretsu Rantou Hen
+- Konae-chan no Dokidoki Penguin Kazoku Event-ban

+And a lot of the digital magazines available that were distributed through the Satellite's service can be read in its original language now, as the BIOS embedded font is mostly used for these.

+Check the instructions on where to place the BIOS file by reading the new Satellaview section down below, here in the readme.

+* MSU-1 refinements.
+* Fix for compiling error.
+* Updates for the Spanish language.
+* Other tweaks.

 [5.2.0 - June 18, 2022]
 * SNES CPU overclock setting exposed (thanks Tanooki16!)
 Inside the "Video" section, you can now choose three settings to overclock